UsCutter MH 871-MK2 Vinyl Cutter Reviewed let’s see if it’s worthy of a top listing

 There’s an excellent reason why I love desktop vinyl cutting machines.
 They embrace the current technologies like cordless connectivity.
 Vinyl cutting machines that came out in the past five years or so all had Bluetooth connections.
 This means that you wouldn’t accidentally trip over wires.

 But this tech is old.
 They still boast about having a true USB connection.
-Is there fake or false USB connections?
+Are there fake or false USB connections?
 This is the truth about the commercial machine’s new tech implemented in the blistering speed of an iceberg.

 Anyways I should stop ranting and start the USCutter MH series review.
 Since there’s no wireless connectivity, I’ve moved my computer to the garage.
 With the computer, I’ve moved as well.
 Hopefully, my cat won’t find the USB cord as an entertainment object.